doorstop-dev/doorstop/README.rst

 Introduction
 ============

-Doorstop is a tool to manage the storage of texual requirements alongside source code in version control.
+Doorstop is a tool to manage the storage of textual requirements alongside source code in version control.

 Each requirement item is stored as a YAML file in a designated directory.
 The items in each designated directory form a document.
-Document items can be linked to one another to form a document hiearchy.
-Doorstop provides mechanisms for modifying this hiearchy, checking the tree for consistency, and publishing documents in serveral formats.
+Document items can be linked to one another to form a document hierarchy.
+Doorstop provides mechanisms for modifying this hierarchy, checking the tree for consistency, and publishing documents in several formats.

 ..
 NOTE::
    0.0.x releases are experimental and interfaces will likely change.